-Learning through practicing and applying problems and concepts.
+Learning through practice, problem-solving, and applying concepts.

 "My peer educator really made us think about the steps and angles of developing a solution.
 At the same time, I was enrolled in an ECE course and my instructor for that course was having us think this way too.
 I’m realizing this is engineering and how engineers think about problems and solutions."

 Engineering Learning Communities are formal study groups that bring engineering students into a supportive environment where they can develop confidence, strengthen study skills, and learn the value of collaborative study.
 This small academic environment seeks to increase student mastery and motivation by eliminating the intimidating large classes that engineering students experience particularly in the freshman year.
 Learning Communities at other institutions have proven effective in improving grades, motivation, and learning over the past 2 years.

 What you can expect from the Engineering Learning Communities program:

 - Weekly 2 hours problem solving sessions with a Peer Educator.